kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 - Use a new resource to define which requests should be considered egress traffic, in order to express egress policies independently of the egress gateway.
 This follows the model used by some service meshes (for example, [Linkerd’s EgressNetwork resource](https://linkerd.io/2-edge/reference/egress-network/#egressnetwork-semantics)).
 - Allows egress to be expressed at the data-plane level without the need for a Gateway instance.

 This proposal focuses on the `Gateway`, `Route` and `Backend` model for egress, but MUST NOT preclude Mesh-based egress models in future work.

 ### Backend Resource and Policy Application

-Backends provide a first-class way to describe external destinations (for example, FQDNs) and the connection policy needed to reach them.
+`Backend`s provide a first-class way to describe external destinations (for example, FQDNs) and the connection policy needed to reach them.

 Implementations MAY also allow Backends to reference additional egress-related extensions for concerns such as credential injection or QoS, but the detailed semantics of those extensions are out of scope for this proposal.